Have You Made Personal Finance Part of Your New Year's Resolutions?

 Don't overlook this one.
 Knowing your credit score is increasingly important in the modern consumer climate.
-You can check your score once a year directly without negatively affecting your credit score, and January is a good time to do this so that your 2018 kicks off without any credit snags.
+You can check your score once a year directly without negatively affecting your credit score, and January is a good time to do this so that your 2019 kicks off without any credit snags.
 Review credit-check services offered by your preferred bank, credit union, and/or credit card companies to find out if they offer regular credit score updates.

 While it might be enticing to put off tax time until the last minute, waiting until April to begin your taxes could cause you to make costly mistakes, potentially incurring penalties and headaches down the line.
 Getting your taxes started in January can help to ensure that you'll complete them correctly and on time.
 Of course, if you receive a refund, the earlier you do your taxes, the earlier it will arrive.

-Recent tax legislation may cause you to see changes in the amount you pay in 2018.
+Recent tax legislation may cause you to see changes in the amount you pay in 2019.
 Talk to your CPA or tax preparer to make sure you stay abreast of changes to that affect your individual financial situation.

 Take a step back this January and review how your household is spending money.
 Reacquaint yourself with your budget or rip the old one up and draft a new one.
 Either way, getting in control of your household finances can help you get out of debt, reassess your priorities and hopefully save more money this year than you did last.
 Being mindful of your budget, even when you don't exactly hit the mark, can help you be a smart spender this year.

 Given January is a time to reevaluate your finances, it may also be a good time to search for the extra dollars you need each month to help protect your family with a life insurance policy.
 Life insurance is there to financially help your family if you or your spouse no longer can.
 With a policy for nearly every individual, get started by requesting a quote for life insurance.
-Make sure the whole family is covered in 2018.
+Make sure the whole family is covered in 2019.

 If you already have a life insurance policy, January is also a great time to do an annual policy review.
 A policy review is a good way to make sure that you still have the proper amount of coverage and that your beneficiary is still correct.
 If you have term life insurance, it may also be a good time to consider whether converting to a permanent policy may be right for you.

 It's traditional in January to focus on health and being the best version of you.
-Try using this financial checklist in 2018 to make financial health your focus and get your house in order for the rest of the year.
+Try using this financial checklist in 2019 to make financial health your focus and get your house in order for the rest of the year.